natalia-sampaio/injective-blog/README.md

 ### Nuxt UI

 Nuxt UI was easy to pick up and performed well in terms of **performance, developer experience (DX), and accessibility**.
-However, it felt overkill for this project.
-A more detailed explanation can be found [here](#more-modular-component-management).

 ### Composition API